camillefrancq/sml5202-final-francq/page3.md

 <h2>Greetings</h2>
 These are the words you must know before a trip to Belgium because knowing them is an easy way to show people that you care about Belgium and its peoples.
 Remember, how you say “hello” in French depends on your relationship with the other person, and the social setting.
-So at the end of this article, there is a section with French etiquette tips, dos, and dont’s.
+A little section will be therefore devoted to etiquette tips at the end of this section.

 <table style="width:100%">
   <tr>